 Customizing a row gives you the ability to highlight a specific line-item when it stands out.
 You can change the background and text color, and you can control the bottom and top border of the row separately for specific highlighting.
 You can style as many rows as you would like, each differently or using the copy style button, you can duplicate row style settings.

-Make row sticky: A sticky row is always visible in a table, even if readers paginate or scroll through the rest of the data.
+Show row on every page: A sticky row is always visible in a table, even if readers paginate or scroll through the rest of the data.
 It's a great feature to let readers compare all table rows to one certain row, so make the most important rows or rows displaying a total sticky.

 The header is the name at the top of each column (not to be confused with the title of the table).
 You may want to style it differently than the rest of the table for emphasis.
 Like rows, you can control the bottom and top borders separately.

 Add first row to header: Creates a header with two rows.
 Make sure to add useful information in the first row below the header (in step 1 or step 2) before turning on this feature.
 Learn more in this article.